MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 Problem with NCP app loaded but crashing:
 Less likly its that the 6.7.6.x NCP its to large for the MG with 256K flash but Ikeas GW have larger OTA file.
-More likly its problem with the UART port for RX and TX its conflict with the external flash that using SPI.
+More likly its problem with the UART port for RX and TX its conflicting with the external flash that using SPI.
 Tecnical SPI its using the USART ports maped to the external pins for MISO and MOSI.
-But the logick its a mess.
+The logick for HW to SW config its a large mess.

 #### Zigbee EmberZNet: ver 6.7.6.0: